gbumps/rn-screenguard-docs/docs/new-architecture/new-architecture.md

 # New Architecture

-The library has been updated with New Architecture, supported at beta testing release version `1.0.8-beta6`.
+The library has been updated with New Architecture, supported at beta testing release version `1.0.8-beta7` and final version `1.0.8`.

 # Install

 ```
-npm i react-native-screenguard@1.0.8-beta6
+npm i react-native-screenguard@1.0.8
 ```

 or

 ```
-yarn add react-native-screenguard@1.0.8-beta6
+yarn add react-native-screenguard@1.0.8

 ```

 - package.json

 ```
-"react-native-screenguard": "1.0.8-beta6",
+"react-native-screenguard": "1.0.8",

 ```

 # Builds

+### 1.0.8 (2025-05-22)

+  - Final release.

+### 1.0.8-beta7 (2025-05-21)

+  - Android: Remove checking activity declaration inside AndroidManifest.xml as not necessary
+  - Added missing iOS remove screenshot + screen record for old arch

 ### 1.0.8-beta6 (2025-05-11)